jexnator/starter-academic/content/publication/IaaS/index.md

 We are working with the basic infrastructure implemented in Tasks 10-13.
 Currently, there is no encryption configured for the root EBS volume, additional EBS volumes, EFS, or S3 bucket.
 This concept aims to change that by implementing encryption.
 With EBS and EFS, the options for encryption are AWS managed (KMS abstracted) or via KMS itself.
 With S3 you have 3 different options:

 - SSE-C: Server-side encryption with customer-provided keys.
-- SSE-S3: Server-side encryption with Amazon S3-managed keys.
+- SSE-S3: Server-side encryption with Amazon S3-managed keys (default).
 - SSE-KMS: Server-side encryption with AWS KMS keys.
-  I decided to go with the ABS managed approach for all three services.
+  I decided to go with the AWS managed approach for all three services.

 ### Encryption Considerations